fghaas/add_depth/markdown/videography.md

 10m/s lateral motion = 10mm/ms

-1 frame = 200 mm lateral motion
+1 frames = 200 mm lateral motion

+5 frames = 1 m lateral motion

 <!-- Note -->
 If instead we're doing a speed of 10 m/s, which you can totally achieve on a bicycle or a drone, then even a single-frame offset gives you a stereoscopic distance of 200mm, which makes the video solidly hyperstereoscopic.
+Use a 5-frame offset and you get a nice "giant eye's view" with a one-metre stereo distance.

 And this becomes especially interesting when you're doing either linear drone flight along a roughly linear feature --- say a coastline